tinode/ios/README.md

 * Replying and forwarding messages.
 * Trusted account badges: verified account, staff, etc.
 * Form messages suitable for chatbots.
-* Attachments and inline images.
+* Attachments and inline images, voice/audio messages.
 * Muting/un-muting conversations and other granular permission management.
 * Integration with iOS's stock Contacts.
 * Invite contacts to the app by SMS or email.